 Interestingly enough, the newest 3V pump is also now used on the 5.4 and 5.8L Shelby engines, and had been adapted for use in the already-discontinued Ford Racing Aluminator M-6009-A46X 5.0L stroker short block.
 The 3V pump is a viable upgrade for the 4V engines as well, especially since the A46X block is also perfectly suited for 4V heads (the 3V pump operates at a higher pressure due to the Variable Valve Timing gears).
 The pump is also available as the FRPP M-6600-F46, Melling M360, or through Ford under DR3Z-6600-A: my choice for the new engine.
 If you look closely, you'll also see "3V" embossed on them compared to the "HO" on the Terminator pump.

 With the internal upgrades in mind, one last important part of the pump to bring up is the back cover, which I why I chose the newest Ford pump.
 The earlier factory pumps (9L3Z-6600-A) all have an aluminum backing plate that will flex at high RPM's.
-This is something to consider when you invest a lot of money in these engines, especially since the flex permits some oil to leak around the back, potentially leading to a drop in oil pressure.
-To combat this, the Melling M360 uses an iron backing plate, whereas the latest Ford and FRPP pumps have a steel backing plate - both definitely stiffer than aluminum.
-If you really want to get serious, while mixing in a little bit of tinkering, snag the Shelby pump and add some new gears to make it essentially bullet-proof (see the chart below for component weights).
+This is something to consider, especially since the flex permits some oil to leak around the back, potentially leading to a drop in oil pressure.
+To combat this, the Melling M360 uses an iron backing plate, whereas the latest Ford and FRPP pumps have a steel backing plate - both definitely stiffer than aluminum (see the chart below for component weights).
+If you really want to get serious, while mixing in a little bit of tinkering, snag the Shelby pump and add some new gears to make it essentially bullet-proof, or just buy it complete from Boundary.
 With as much money that can go in to these engines, the last place one would want to skimp is something as basic as the oil pump.

 Note: The factory oil pump in the Terminator and all '96-'04 DOHC Mustangs is considered a "high-output" version.
 It delivers approximately 10% more volume that the previous SOHC pumps and has a pick-up tube opening of 15/16" compared to 13/16" on the non-HO pumps.
 Along with the availability through Ford as F8OZ-6600-AA, the pump - including a new pick-up tube - can also be purchased through Ford Racing as M-6600-D46 (yes, the Ford Racing pump is the same).
 Otherwise, the pump by itself is also available through Melling as their M-227.